First Day Texts

 — Acts 20:7

-The meeting where bread was broken on the first day of the week occured because Paul was leaving the next day; apart from that, the meeting had no special significance because the early Christians broke bread daily.
-Nothing in these passages indicates that they considered the first day holy.
+The meeting in which bread was broken on the first day of the week occurred because Paul was leaving the next day.
+Apart from this unique circumstance, the meeting had no special significance, since the early Christians broke bread daily.

 What about John 20:19?